serginh023/ShoeStoreApp/README.md

    *  Use a LiveData field that returns the list of shoes

-9. Create a new Shoe List destination that includes:
+9. Create a new Shoe List destination that includes: ----------> CHECK

    * A new layout ----------> CHECK
    * A ScrollView ----------> CHECK